 Should you reduce or eliminate insurance coverage on your home?
 In a perfect world, the answer would always be a resounding “No!”
 Insurance covering your family’s largest asset – protecting the most expensive investment you’ve likely ever made – is a vital part of home ownership.
 Should your home be damaged or destroyed by fire or a natural disaster like a flood or a hurricane, without insurance you’d be left to repair or replace your home out of pocket.
 Few families in today’s economic climate are able to do that, and if you’re unable to do so, you should think twice before gambling by not having insurance coverage.
 With the rising cost of labor and materials, repairing or replacing your home may be a more expensive undertaking than you think.
 That’s why your insurance coverage should always allow for the replacement value of your home and its contents.

-Also of Interest - Boston North Shore Homeowners Insurance: Time to Review?
+Also of Interest - Boston North Shore Homeowners Insurance: Inventory Vital

 While there may be some areas of the United States that are more prone to certain natural disasters than others, anyone can fall victim to a fire or other loss that may require a substantial out of pocket expense to even attempt to recover.
 That’s why Boston North Shore homeowners insurance experts, financial advisors and real estate professionals all agree that insuring your home is not only vital to protecting your biggest asset, but it protects your family’s future, as well.